 The first step is to honor the courage it takes to consider entering into this work with yourself.
 Working with Alicia in this way can be a big step if this is your first time in this kind of relationship.
 It often comes with a wide range of thoughts and feelings.
 There are THREE routes to working with Alicia: psychotherapy, embodiment, or pelvic work.
 Please read the tabs for each service.
 Through working with Alicia, you may expect:

-— A deeper connection to your body, emotions, insights, and creativity
+— A deeper connection to your body, emotions, insights, internal world, and creativity

 — More peace in your relationship with yourself and your loved ones